-Skunk Loach (Yasuhikotakia morleti) Fish Species Profile
+Skunk Loach (Yasuhikotakia morleti) Species Profile & Care Guide

 The Skunk Loach is considered one of the smaller of the Botias.
 It is considered pretty and easily distinguished from all others.
 This fish is very long-lived, hardy and an undemanding little fish.